Electronic structure of the negatively-charged silicon-vacancy center in diamond

-Despite its weak absorption phonon sideband that extends only $\sim$100\,nm (200\,meV), PL of the 738\,nm ZPL is easily excited using 532\,nm light (450\,meV above the extend of the absorption band).
+Despite its weak emission phonon sideband that extends only $\sim$100\,nm (200\,meV), PL of the 738\,nm ZPL is easily excited using 532\,nm light (450\,meV above the extent of the absorption band).
 In order to investigate this unexpected phenomena, we measured the PLE polarization dependence at 532\,nm.
+To perform these experiments the HWP and polarizer were moved from the detection path to the incoming laser beam as illustrated in Figure \ref{setup_drawing}.
+Figure \ref{absorption}(a) shows the polarization contrast for the three orientations seen in the $\{111\}$ face.
+While the contrast seems similar to the PL measurements in Figure \ref{zpl_polar_plots_111}, the oblique orientations \circled{2} and \circled{3} have their PLE polarized opposite to their PL.
+Instead of having maxima along the X\,Z direction, the PLE measurements show maxima in the Y direction.
+Combined with the contrast of about 70\%, this indicates that the excitation transition only involves $d_\perp$ (as discussed in the previous section).

-Figure \ref{absorption}(b) shows the polarization contrast for the three orientations seen in the $\{111\}$ face.
-Note that the oblique orientations \circled{1} and \circled{2} have a PLE contrast that is opposite to their PL contrast.
-Each of the polarization sets correspond to equal X and Y dipoles, but no Z dipole.
-For a $\langle111\rangle$ orientated site with $C_{3v}$ or $D_{3d}$ symmetry, these dipole selection rules correspond to a transition between $E$ and $A$ electronic levels and imply the presence of a $^2A$ level.
-Theoretical calculations of the $D_{3d}$ split-vacancy model of the center predict such excited $^2A_{1g}$ and $^2A_{2u}$ levels \cite{goss1996twelve-line,dhaenens-johansson2011optical}.
-A $^2E ^2A$ absorption from the ground $^2E$ level that is accompanied by a significant phonon sideband will explain the strong PLE observed at 532 nm.
-The observed PL at 738\,nm under 532\,nm excitation will also be explained if the $^2A$ level principally decays non-radiatively to the excited $^2E$ level.
+For a $\langle111\rangle$ aligned site with $C_{3v}$ or $D_{3d}$ symmetry, these dipole selection rules correspond to a transition between $E$ and $A$ electronic levels and imply the presence of a $^2\!A$ level.
+Theoretical calculations of the $D_{3d}$ split-vacancy model of the center predict such excited $^2\!A_{1g}$ and $^2\!A_{2u}$ levels \cite{goss1996twelve-line, dhaenens-johansson2011optical}.
+A $^2\!E\rightarrow{}^2\!A$ absorption from the ground $^2E$ level that is accompanied by a significant phonon sideband will explain the strong PLE observed at 532 nm.
+The observed PL at 738\,nm for 532\,nm excitation will occur if the $^2\!A$ level principally decays non-radiatively to the excited $^2\!E$ level.